Power sector benefits of flexible heat pumps: Introduction

 \section{Introduction}

 In light of the climate crisis, heat pumps are regarded as a central technology to reduce greenhouse gas emissions in the heating sector \cite{iea_future_2022}.
-When powered with electricity from renewable energy sources (RES), heat pumps can displace traditional heating technologies such as oil- and gas-fired heating and thus mitigate greenhouse gas emissions.
-In addition, in the European context, the Russian invasion of Ukraine has led to further political, especially in Germany, to reduce the dependence on Russian natural gas imports.
+Heat pumps can displace traditional heating technologies such as oil- and gas-fired heating and mitigate greenhouse gas emissions, when powered with electricity from renewable energy sources (RES).
+In addition, in the European context, the Russian invasion of Ukraine has led to further political push, especially in Germany, to reduce the dependence on Russian natural gas imports.
 In Germany, natural gas is currently still the dominant source of residential heating.
 Therefore, the electrification of heating can be considered a critical measure to reduce the use of natural gas.

-In Germany, policymakers are working to accelerate the implementation of decentralized heat pumps, with a declared target of six million heat pumps installed by 2030 \cite{roth_renewable_2023}.
+In Germany, policymakers are working to accelerate the implementation of decentralized heat pumps, with a declared target of 6 million heat pumps installed by 2030 \cite{roth_renewable_2023}.
 Given the current stock (2024) of around 1.7 million heat pumps, such a transition implies an increase in the electricity demand.
 So far, it is not yet fully understood how a larger heat pump stock affects the power sector in detail, considering that the electricity needs for mobility, hydrogen production, and other energy services will also rise.
-One common concern is that heat pumps could add to existing load peaks due to electricity load profiles coinciding with heat demand profiles and thus increase the need for firm generation capacity or electricity storage.
+One common concern is that heat pumps could add to existing load peaks due to electricity load profiles coinciding with heat demand profiles, and thus increase the need for firm generation capacity or electricity storage.
 Therefore, the potential benefits of flexible heat pump operations are of central interest.
-Therefore, we explore the power sector effects of various heat pump rollout scenarios in Germany.
+For that reason, we explore the power sector effects of various heat pump rollout scenarios in Germany.
 In particular, we focus on different degrees of temporal flexibility in heat pump operations by varying the size of the heat storage assumed to be attached to heat pumps.
 To do so, we use the open-source capacity expansion model DIETER \cite{zerrahn2017review,schill2018results,gaete-morales_open_2021} to model the central European power sector for various scenarios of 2030.